daviddias/blog.daviddias.me/posts/2015-12-08-stellar-module-management.md

 #### Compiling from source

-[ ]
+You can find a tutorial on how to compile and install IPFS from source at [https://github.com/ipfs/go-ipfs#build-from-source](https://github.com/ipfs/go-ipfs#build-from-source), just make sure to change to the `dev0.4.0` branch, while 0.4.0 isn't released yet.

-Please make sure you have go 1.5 or above installed.
+Please make sure you have go 1.5.2 or above installed.

 #### Downloading pre-built Binary

-[ ] from go builder
+Download the pre-build binary for your OS and Arch at [gobuilder](https://gobuilder.me/github.com/ipfs/go-ipfs/cmd/ipfs?branch=v0.4.0-dev)

 #### Installing and running registry-mirror